simenjorgensen/azure-event-hub/README.md

 Receive messages from Azure Event Hub.

 Clone or download this repositiory.
 Bulid and push your docker image and fill in cedentials from your Azure Event Hub.
-To read more about how this work see our [**Getting Started with Sesam**](https://github.com/sesam-community/wiki/wiki/Getting-started) page
+To read more about how this work see our [**Getting Started with Sesam**](https://github.com/sesam-community/wiki/wiki/Getting-started) page.

 Sample system in Sesam Portal:
 ```json